PubuduJ/simple-orm-framework/README.md

 3. To install this framework to local jar repository execute `mvn install` command.
 4. Once the framework is installed in your local JAR repository, it can be used with any Java project.
 5. Inorder to use the framework call `InitializeDB.initialize()` method by passing the correct arguments.
-6. `InitializeDB.initialize()` method requires host, port, database name, username, password and package list to scan as Strings.
+6. `InitializeDB.initialize()` method requires host, port, database name, username, password and package list to scan as String arguments.

 ## Version
 v1.0.0